Updated: Jun 8, 2022

 Pacentrani frequently referred to each other by their clan or nickname (soprannome) rather than their family surname.
-At times, official documents were recorded with a villager’s surname plus his nickname or simply his nickname (alias Bartocchia).
+At times, official documents in Pacentro were recorded with a villager’s surname plus his nickname or simply his nickname (alias Bartocchia).
 The following are examples of some common soprannomi (surnames are in italics) uncovered on civil and ecclesiastic documents: Bartocchia Cercone, Marinaccia Cercone, Mastredatte Cercone, Peperato Lucci, Casale Lucci, Amechizze Silvestri, Cacchiarelle Silvestri, Pescine Silvestri, and Pezzotte Silvestri.
 Each of these soprannomi differentiated individual family members within a clan.
-It should be noted that all documents contain the maiden names of all female villagers, as a woman did not take the surname of her spouse.
+It should be noted that all documents in Pacentro contain the maiden names of all female villagers, as a woman did not take the surname of her spouse.
 All progeny bore the surname of the father, unless a child was born out-of-wedlock and the father’s identity was not revealed, then the child was given the surname of the mother.
 If a child was abandoned, then a contrived surname was recorded on the birth document and the word ‘ignoti’ (unknown) was listed for the parents’ names.
 In this latter instance, tracing a lineage is usually impossible.

 Photo by Mary Ann Dailey: